 Zyte’s complexity-tier pricing

-Zyte charges per request, but the cost depends on which of five “website complexity” tiers a site falls into:
+Zyte charges per request, but the cost depends on which “website complexity” tier a site falls into.
+HTTP-only requests and browser-rendered requests are priced on separate scales:

 | Tier | Cost per 1,000 requests |